ArduPilot/ardupilot_wiki/common/source/docs/common-optitrack.rst

 [copywiki destination="copter"]

-This article explains how a `OptiTrack <https://optitrack.com/>`__ motion catpure system can be used as a short-range substitute for a GPS allowing position control modes like Loiter, Guided, RTL, and Auto indoors.
+This article explains how a `OptiTrack <https://optitrack.com/>`__ motion capture system can be used as a short-range substitute for a GPS allowing position control modes like Loiter, Guided, RTL, and Auto indoors.

 .. note::